 - a.
 In the event that City economic indicators demonstrate the need for layoffs within the bargaining unit, the City shall notify the Union and set up a meeting between the City, appropriate manager, and the Union to discuss the economic impacts and alternatives to layoffs.
-Notice shall be given to the Union no later than thirty (30) days' notice to the Union before the effective date of the proposed layoff, unless exigent circumstances exist necessitating a shorter notice period. - b.
+Notice shall be given to the Union no later than thirty (30) days' notice before the effective date of the proposed layoff, unless exigent circumstances exist necessitating a shorter notice period. - b.
 Additionally, the Union has the right to meet with representatives from the City, including the appropriate manager, to discuss the financial situation.
-Upon receipt
+Upon receipt of the Union's meeting request, the City has two business weeks to set up and conduct the meeting. - c.
+The City and the Union mutually agree to put forth a good faith effort to arrive at alternatives to layoff and to try to come to agreement on alternatives.